 How is ASD diagnosed?

-Unfortunately, there are no lab tests (such as a blood test) that can diagnose ASD.
+Unfortunately, there are no medical tests such as a blood test or x-ray, that can diagnose ASD.
 Most often a parent/guardian or someone close to a very young child notices some of the signs.
-If the child’s parent/guardian or health care provider is concerned, the child will likely be referred for an evaluation by a specialist.
+If the child’s parent/guardian, teacher, or health care provider is concerned, the child will likely be referred for an evaluation by a specialist.

 A developmental specialist (such as a neurologist, developmental behavioral pediatrician, psychiatrist, or psychologist) will make the diagnosis.
 Other health care providers specializing in caring for children and teens with developmental disorders including behavioral therapists, occupational therapists, and speech language pathologists will do tests to determine whether or not a child or teen needs special services.
-Diagnosis by standardized screening by the age of 2 is ideal, however many children are not diagnosed until they are older.
+Diagnosis by standardized screening by the age of 2 (24 months) is ideal; however, many children are not diagnosed until they are older.

 How does ASD affect a teen?

-Since Autism limits a person’s ability to communicate, teens with ASD may have trouble fitting in and making friends.
+Since autism limits a person’s ability to communicate, teens with ASD may have trouble fitting in and making friends.
 Because they may have unusual behaviors and poor social skills they may be teased and left out of social activities.
 Sometimes they really have no interest in other kids and would rather be alone, but other times they wish they could make friends and just don’t know how.
 This can make them feel lonely.
-If you have been diagnosed with ASD, it’s important to know you are not alone.
-There are many people who can help you and talk to you.
-A few good resources are Autism Society of America and the Autism Asperger Network.
+If you know someone who has been diagnosed with ASD, it’s important to let them know they are not alone.
+If you have ASD and feel sad, unhappy or lonely, talk to a parent, health care provider or another trusted adult and let them know how you are feeling.
+There are many people who can help you.

 What causes ASD?